Numerical Simulation of 2.5-Set of Iterated Stratonovich Stochastic Integrals of Multiplicities 1 to 5 From the Taylor-Stratonovich Expansion: Introduction

-In \cite{Mi2} (see also \cite{KlPl2}, \cite{Mi3}), Milstein proposed to expand (\ref{str}) in repeated series in terms of products of standard Gaussian random variables by representing the Wiener process as a trigonometric Fourier series with random coefficients (the version of the so-called Karhunen--Loeve expansion).
-To obtain the Milstein expansion of (\ref{str}), the truncated Fourier expansions of components of the Wiener process ${\bf f}_s$ must be iteratively substituted in the single integrals, and the integrals must be calculated, starting from the innermost integral.
-This is a complicated procedure that does not lead to a general expansion of (\ref{str}) valid for an arbitrary multiplicity $k.$ For this reason, only expansions of single, double, and triple stochastic integrals (\ref{str}) were presented in \cite{KlPl2} ($k=1, 2, 3$) and in \cite{Mi2}, \cite{Mi3} ($k=1, 2$) for the simplest case $\psi_1(s), \psi_2(s), \psi_3(s)\equiv 1;$ $i_1, i_2, i_3=0,1,\ldots,m.$ Moreover, generally speaking the approximations of triple stochastic integrals ($i_1, i_2, i_3=1,\ldots,m$) in \cite{KlPl2} may not converge in the mean-square sence to appropriate triple stochastic integrals due to iterated application of the operation of limit transition in the Milstein approach \cite{Mi2}.
+In \cite{Mi2} (also see \cite{KlPl2}, \cite{Mi3}) Milstein G.N. proposed to expand (\ref{ito}) or (\ref{str}) into iterated series of products of standard Gaussian random variables by representing the Wiener process as a trigonometric Fourier series with random coefficients (the version of the so-called Karhunen--Loeve expansion for the Brownian bridge process).
+For example, to obtain the Milstein expansion of (\ref{str}), the truncated Fourier expansions of components of the Wiener process ${\bf f}_s$ must be iteratively substituted in the single integrals, and the integrals must be calculated, starting from the innermost integral.
+This is a complicated procedure that does not lead to a general expansion of (\ref{str}) valid for an arbitrary multiplicity $k.$ For this reason, only expansions of single, double, and triple stochastic integrals (\ref{ito}) and (\ref{str}) were presented in \cite{KlPl2} (the integrals (\ref{str}) for $k=1, 2, 3$) and in \cite{Mi2}, \cite{Mi3} (the integrals (\ref{ito}) for $k=1, 2$) for the simplest case $\psi_1(s), \psi_2(s), \psi_3(s)\equiv 1;$ $i_1, i_2, i_3=0,1,\ldots,m.$ Moreover, the Milstein approach \cite{Mi2} leads to iterated application of the operation of limit transition (see above).